maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 3. **Meaning function** maps the elements of the syntactic algebra to their meanings in the semantic algebra.

 # Meaning function
-Meaning function must be homomorphic under the AST composition.
+Meaning function is desired to be homomorphic under the AST composition.
 E.g. if we have some AST node $t$ = $t(t_1, t_2, …, t_k)$ and globally defined meaning function $M$ then:
 $$ M(t) = f_t (M(t_1), M(t_2), …, M(t_k)), $$
 where $f_t$ is a function over the semantic domain determined by the syntactic class of $t$.